 CHOOSING THE CORRECT DOCK LINE

-Whitsunday Discount Marine only recommends using either double braided, 3 strand nylon or 8 strand polyester for dock and mooring lines; the stretch characteristics absorb shock and will resist damaging cleats on your boat and on your dock.
+Whitsunday Discount Marine only recommends using either double braided nylon or 8 strand polyester for dock and mooring lines; the stretch characteristics absorb shock and will resist damaging cleats on your boat and on your dock.

 Remember by increasing the diameter of a dock line, in turn reduce the wearing due to constant abrasion caused by the boats's movement in wind, tide and current.

 Our nylon and polyester dock lines and mooring ropes are supplied with a 300mm spliced loop covered in a military grade nylon anti-chaffing sleeve.
 Our docklines have 2 X anti-chafing sleeves (on loop and moveable near splice) made from military grade nylon to prevent abrasion and marking the hull.
 You cannot find better value or quality than Proceans dock lines.

 COMPARATIVE BREAKING & WORKING LOADS OF DOCK LINES

 |Rope Diameter||Breaking Load Kg||Working Load Kg||Breaking Load Kg||Working Load Kg|